High Noon: Plot

 While waiting at the hotel for the train, Amy confronts Helen Ramírez, who was once Miller's lover, then Kane's, then Pell's.
-Amy believes the reason Kane refuses to leave town is because he wants to protect Helen, but Helen reveals there is no lingering attachment on Kane's part and she, too, is leaving.
+Amy believes the reason Kane refuses to leave town is that he wants to protect Helen, but Helen reveals there is no lingering attachment on Kane's part, and she, too, is leaving.
 When Helen questions why Amy will not stay with Kane, Amy explains that both her brother and father were gunned down by criminals, a tragedy that converted her to Quakerism.
 Helen nonetheless chides Amy for not standing by her husband in his hour of need, saying that if she were in Amy's place, she would take up a gun and fight alongside Kane.

 Pell saddles a horse and tries to persuade Kane to take it.
 They end up in a fist fight.
 After knocking Pell senseless, Kane returns to his office to write out his will.
 As the clock ticks toward noon, Kane goes into the street to face Miller and his gang.
 Amy and Helen ride by on a wagon, bound for the train.
 The train arrives, and Miller steps off as the two ladies board.

 Kane walks down the deserted main street alone.
 He manages to kill Frank Miller's brother, Ben, in the opening salvo.
 Just before the train departs, Amy hears the gunfire and runs back to town.
 Kane takes refuge in a stable, and Colby is killed when he comes in after him.
 Miller sets fire to the stable to flush him out.
 Kane frees the horses and tries to escape on one, only to be shot off and cornered.
 Despite her religious beliefs, Amy picks up Pell's pistol and shoots Pierce from behind, leaving only Frank Miller, who grabs Amy as a human shield to force Kane into the open.
-When Amy claws Miller's face, he pushes her to the ground and Kane shoots him dead.
+When Amy claws Miller's face, he pushes her to the ground, and Kane shoots him dead.

-The couple embrace.
+The couple embraces.
 As the townspeople emerge, Kane smiles at Johnny, but looks angrily at the rest of the crowd.
 He drops his marshal's star to the street and departs with Amy.
+The townspeople look on in stunned silence.